-Bottom Line: The BA-210 is cheaper than the Rumble 500, but it doesn’t have quite as much power, or any speaker outputs.
-However, it can give you duality of clean and overdriven tone at your fingertips in a sizable and reliable combo that won’t break your back.
+Bottom Line: The BA-210 is cheaper than the Rumble 500, but it doesn’t have quite as much power or any speaker outputs.
+However, it can give you a duality of clean and overdriven tone at your fingertips in a sizable and reliable combo that won’t break your back.

 My Review: Now we are getting back to the classics with another all tube amplifier.
 Though not as popular as the SVT, the Super Bassman is still a staple in rock bass tone.
 The Bassman also has a more open airy tone.
 This gives it less of the “in-your-face” quality that Ampeg is famous for, but it makes for a very nice clean tone and more gentle overdrive which is great for classic rock.

 Specs: Like the SVT, the Super Bassman can push 300w at a 2Ω minimum, and is loud enough to fill a stadium.
 It has two inputs and two switchable channels, Vintage and Overdrive.
 The vintage channel has a volume and three band eq, but the treble and bass knobs are both pullable in order to boost them.
 The overdrive channel has a gain control and a blend knob that allows you to mix your clean signal with the overdrive.
 There is a three band eq here as well, with the treble and bass pull pots, but a mid frequency selector is also included on this channel.
 The overall master volume is a pull pot as well that can mute the amp.
 The back of the amp has two ¼” speaker outputs with an impedance selector, a footswitch to change channels, a tuner out, and an effects loop.
 The direct out has a pre/post switch, as well as its own level control.